 Step 3: Chain termination

 This was the introduction to Chapter 15 of Chemistry Class 12.
 Learn more in dept with the help of NCERT Solutions.
-Along with NCERT sample questions, one must solve previous year questions and participate in a mock test to qualify for the CBSE Class 12 board exam with flying colours.
+Along with NCERT sample questions, one must solve previous years’ questions and participate in a mock test to qualify for the CBSE Class 12 board exam with flying colours.

 Subtopics of Class 12 Chemistry Chapter 15 – Polymers